mozilla/properties-to-ftl/README.md

 and properties files may include `FTL path` references, which are also parsed.
 All of those files are then modified in-place.

+When targeting a `.properties` file, all of its strings are migrated to Fluent.
+In this use, JS and XHTML files are not parsed or migrated, and the placeholder variables are forced to use `var#` names.

 ## Your Attention is Required

 Because so many things change, it's unlikely that the script will catch everything.